Inpatient Rehab in Nevada

 • Accepts Federal funding

-• Residential benzodiazepines detox, cocaine detoxification and inpatient alcohol detoxification
+• Cocaine detox, residential benzodiazepines detoxification and inpatient alcohol detox

 West Hills Hospital - Reno, NV

-West Hills Hospital is an inpatient addiction treatment center situated in Reno, NV.
+West Hills Hospital is an inpatient alcohol and drug rehab situated in Reno, Nevada.

 Location: 1240 East 9th Street, Reno, NV 89512 in Washoe County